 Unfortunately, losses incurred from the ownership of a private residence aren’t tax-deductible.
 So while you won’t have to pay taxes on the sale of your home, you also won’t earn anything back in the form of a tax deduction or credit.

-What if I’m not selling my primary residence?
-Is there any way to avoid paying capital gains taxes when selling an investment or vacation property?
+Is there a way to avoid paying capital gains taxes when selling an investment or vacation property?

-As you can see, there really aren’t loopholes when it comes to excluding capital gains.
+Other than that, you may have to pay a capital gains tax on the sale of a secondary property.
 Remember, tax fraud is a serious crime — so you should never claim that you lived permanently in a home if you didn’t.

 Key points and next steps

-Do these hypothetical numbers have you calculating your own home sale?
+Do these hypothetical numbers have you calculating your own home sale or considering what you’d do with the profits?
 Don’t go it alone!
 Reach out today for your custom home value estimate.